ChatShop: Interactive Information Seeking with Language Agents: Introduction

 \section{Introduction}

+Humans consistently acquire new information and maintain their knowledge to make informed decisions~\cite{schmidhuber2010formal}.
+In interactive settings, these two aspects often intertwine to form a sequential decision-making process, in which the agent must decide how to act based on current knowledge or how to gather more information through efficient exploration.
+In order to achieve human-level learning, it is crucial for artificial intelligence language agents to possess similar abilities.

 Recent studies have explored Large Language Models (LLMs) as autonomous agents in general problem solving~\cite{zhou2023webarena,liu2023agentbench,xie2023openagents}.
-In their design, the component of information seeking is often against a static information source such as a knowledge graph or a pile of web documents.
-The unconstrained access to the information source reduces \textit{interactivity}---the agent does not need to strategically seek new information from the user and its decision-making process is not informed by tracking accumulated information.
-To investigate this issue, we first examine Webshop~\cite{yao2022webshop}, which evaluates an agent's ability to identify the correct product in a web shopping interface based on user instructions.
-For this task, we show that since the shopper provides full details of the target product in their instruction, a retrieval system can directly score the relevance of each product to locate the target.
+In their design, the information-seeking component often applies to static information sources such as knowledge graphs or a collection of web documents in databases.
+The unrestricted access to these information sources reduces task \textit{interactivity}.
+The agent can skim through the entire information space without needing an efficient exploration strategy.

+As a result, it remains unclear how strategic language agents are at seeking new information and whether their decision-making process is informed by tracking accumulated information.
+To investigate this issue, we first examine a popular web shopping task~\cite{yao2022webshop}.
+This task is designed to evaluate the agent's ability to strategically navigate a web interface and identify the correct product given a detailed goal instruction.

+While WebShop constrains access to static information sources by layering UI interfaces, we find that the homogeneous interaction nature of this artificial constraint allows it to be automated by simple heuristics.
+Thus, with both the full information of the candidates and the full details of the target product available in the shopper's instructions, a retrieval system can directly score the relevance of each candidate to locate the target in one step without the need for strategic information seeking.

+In a real-world shopping scenario, a shopper likely does not possess full information about the target product and starts browsing alternatives with partial information~\cite{chen2009information,darley2010toward}.
+Their decision becomes clearer during this process.
+An automatic agent can help them better understand the product space and figure out their preferences through conversation.
+Introducing a shopper role in this task not only makes it more natural but also creates a natural constraint on information access.
+As a dynamic party, the shopper can exhibit a variety of behaviors, and a good user experience requires the agent to ask questions strategically and efficiently.